Birmingham Bears (Australian rules football): History

 The Bears played in their first season in 2009 having been formed at the end of season 2008.
 They played against teams such as Manchester Mosquitoes, Huddersfield Rams, Sheffield Thunder, Liverpool Eagles and Leeds Bombers.

 The Bears played their first games at the Aussie Rules UK National Carnival in Newcastle on 9 May 2009.
 The Bears played against Huddersfield Rams in their first game, losing 54–19 with the club's first goal scored by Mathew Mitchell.
 The next game was against the Newcastle Centurions, the current Northern Premiers with the game finishing 42–0 in the opposition's favour.
 The third game was against the Chippenham Redbacks, featuring the England coach and the Welsh international captain.
 After a close start the final score was 35–8 to the Redbacks.
 The scheduled fourth game against Middlesbrough Hawks was won on forfeit after the Hawks refused to field a side.
-This saw the Bears finish 11th out of 12 in their first taste of Aussie Rules action.
+The Bears finished 11th out of 12 in their first taste of Aussie Rules action.

 In the 2009 season, Birmingham Bears finished 2nd in the ARUK Central England ladder, resulting in a 3rd vs. 2nd Preliminary Final versus Liverpool Eagles.
 Having won this match dominantly 147–42, the Bears ascended to their first ever Grand Final to be played in Huddersfield against the Huddersfield Rams.
 Despite leading going into the final quarter and ruckman Scott Alford being award best and fairest, the Bears were overcome by the Rams 105–84 to finish runners-up in a very successful opening season.

 Season 2010

 Season 2010 was a time of rebuilding for the Bears.
-With the formation and success of the University of Birmingham Sharks Australian Football Club at the end of 2010, midfielder Tim Smith took over the reins from Mat Mitchell and will be the cornerstone for the revival of the Birmingham Bears in 2011.
+With the formation and success of the University of Birmingham Sharks Australian Football Club at the end of 2010, midfielder Tim Smith took over the reins from Mat Mitchell.